mukamel-lab/SingleCellFusion_Loompy-Obsolete/README.rst

 -----------
 This will be uploaded soon!

-Please note that for now, the only working method is the constrained kNN method.
-The MNN method will be added in version 0.5.

 Tutorials and FAQs
 -------------------
 Our `FAQs <docs/faqs.rst>`_ have some basic information on running SingleCellFusion.